IAmJonoBo/n00plicate/docs/DOCUMENTATION_COMPLETION_SUMMARY.md

 ## Overview

-The Mimic design system monorepo documentation pipeline has been successfully completed with comprehensive coverage of all advanced tooling, workflows, and integration patterns.
+The n00plicate design system monorepo documentation pipeline has been successfully completed with comprehensive coverage of all advanced tooling, workflows, and integration patterns.
 This ensures enterprise-grade documentation that makes the pipeline fully deterministic, open-source, and enables contributors to exploit 100% capacity.

 ## ✅ Completed Tasks